ivan-ristovic/the-godfather/README.md

 One way to use it is to provide a ``user`` to pass the currency to and an ``int`` which corresponds to the amount of credits to transfer.
 The ordering of these arguments can sometimes be hard to remember.
 This is where overloads come in.
 The purpose of an overload is to give alternate ways of invoking the same command.
 In this example, another way to use the ``bank transfer`` command is to pass the amount first and the user second.
-This way, the ordering of the arguments does not matter.
+This way, the ordering of the arguments does not matter and therefore does not need to be remembered.

 :exclamation: **Note:** ``string...`` argument always comes last because it captures raw text until the end of the message.